0xtengu/workshops/linux_rootkits/userland.md

 VERIFY FILES STILL EXIST:

-The files aren't actually deleted - they're just hidden from view:
+The files aren't actually deleted - they're just hidden from view when LD_PRELOAD is active:

 ----[ terminal ]---
-# Try to read a hidden file directly
-$ cat secret_malware.sh
-# This works!
-File still exists on disk

 # Use find (also affected by our hook)
 $ LD_PRELOAD=./hide_files.so find . -name "secret*"
 # No results - find uses readdir() so it's hooked too